Nareshix/rsql/lazysql/README.md

 #[lazy_sql]
 struct AppDatabase {
-    // all create tables must be at the top before read/write logic in order to get compile time cheks
+    // all create tables must be at the top before read/write logic in order to get compile time checks

-    // dont have to import sql! macro. lazy_sql brings along with it
+    // you don't have to import sql! macro. lazy_sql brings with it
     init: sql!("
         CREATE TABLE IF NOT EXISTS users ( id INTEGER PRIMARY KEY NOT NULL,